British art, British paintings, and British artists and contemporary art - Artist CV's

 John Lines art works are now available at Red Rag Gallery as Limited Edition Prints.
 To view prints follow this link Limited Edition Prints from artist John Lines

 Red Rag Gallery have represented John Lines since 2003.
+In January 2020 we will be having our next Solo Exhibition with John Lines at our Stow on the Wold gallery in the Cotswolds.
 In addition to Red Rag British Art Gallery John Lines has also exhibited at other leading British Art Galleries.
 Each painting at Red Rag is sourced from the John Lines artist studio and like all Red Rag British art and Contemporary art it can be shipped worldwide.

 British Art: John Lines at Red Rag Gallery